Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Install&Maint.md

 ## 2.4 Network Configuration

 It is probably best to leave this to the very last as interlocks at DMS use fixed IPs on a dedicated VLAN subnet.
 The VLAN is 400 and is determined by switch port configuration.
-The subnet is the RFC1918 non-routable, private range 10.0.0.0
+The subnet is the RFC1918 non-routable, private range 10.0.0.0 0 - 10.255.255.255 (10/8 prefix)

 The IoT IP range is not routable by the DMS user subnet.